tofuutils/tenv/README.md

 TFENV_LIST_MODE=html
 ```

-Example 2 : Retrieve Terraform binaries from the mirror and list available releases from the Hashicorp releases API.
+Example 2 : Retrieve Terraform binaries from the mirror and list available releases from the Hashicorp releases API (TFENV_LIST_URL is optional because it default to https://releases.hashicorp.com with the default list mode "api").

 ```console
 TFENV_REMOTE=https://artifactory.example.com/artifactory/hashicorp